|Painting sugar cookies is one of my favourite Christmas traditions.|

 Then we’d hang the cookies on the tree.
 We’d nibble away at them over Christmas and finish them off when the tree came down.
 By then they were hard, stale and delicious.

 When I was old enough to babysit I’d paint cookies with the neighbour’s kids and I have continued the tradition with my own children.
 Our cookies never seem to last long enough to be hung on the tree.

 We have always used the recipe for “Aunt Mary’s Sugar Cookies”.
 A few days ago I asked my mom who Aunt Mary was.
 She hasn’t a clue.
 My grandmother gave her the recipe in the late 1950’s, pulled it out of an old promotional cookbook for Five Roses Flour.

-I prefer to make the cookies with Speerville Flour Mill flour, especially the whole wheat pastry flour.
+I prefer to make the cookies with local stoneground flour from Speerville Flour Mill.
 It makes an already tasty cookie even better.

 - Cream butter and sugar until fluffy.
 Add eggs, one at a time, then the lemon juice.